michaeljoseph/a-brief-history-of-the-word/talk/abstract.md

 Because I'm a book nerd from back when there was no internet (it's true kids, there was such a dark moment in our history).

-Then it occurred to me- words may be the smallest useful unit of communication that we've invented- lots of people live by reading, writing, editing, reviewing, publishing, printing, advertising and interacting with words.
+It, then occurred to me- words may be the smallest useful unit of communication that we've invented.
+Many people live by reading, writing, editing, reviewing, publishing, printing, advertising and interacting with words.

 The text editing that I perform (for work and play) to make ethereally